TamiKabiawu/AniLarmRodentDetectingProgram-May2020/README.md

 Upload the SerialCommunication.ino file to your arduino and set up a simple buzzer schematic.
 - To run the program GUI run it from the menu.py file

+To watch a video of our Hackathon submission: https://www.youtube.com/watch?v=IkiON7yh6C4